 I am delighted to welcome Cynthia Levinson to chat about her newest book, Watch Out For Flying Kids!
-After teaching at all grade levels, from pre-K through grad students, and working in education policy, Cynthia turned to writing nonfiction for young people.
+(Peachtree Publishing Company) After teaching at all grade levels, from pre-K through grad students, and working in education policy, Cynthia turned to writing nonfiction for young people.
 She has published two-dozen articles in revered children’s magazines.
 Her first book, We’ve Got a Job: The 1963 Birmingham Children’s March, won multiple awards, including the Jane Addams Book Award among others.
 Her forthcoming books include works on Hillary Rodham Clinton, civil rights, and the U.S. Constitution.
 She lives in Austin and Boston, loves to visit schools and to work with both adults and young people.
 Her newest book is about an inspiring group of youngsters their shared experiences as circus performers.

 For those who may not have read your book yet – can you please tell us a bit about the St Louis Arches and the Galilee Circus?

 The St. Louis Arches and the Galilee Circus are programs for youth that participate in an international movement called “social circus.”
 This means that they seek social change—tikkun olam—through circus arts.
 Part of the mission of the Arches states, “We help people defy gravity, soar with confidence, and leap over social barriers all at the same time.”
 And by teaching kids to stand on each other’s shoulders, fly into each other’s waiting arms, and juggle together, they do just that.